robocorp/robocorp/windows/README.md

-`robocorp-windows` is a library which can be used for Windows desktop automation.
+`robocop-windows` is a library that can be used for Windows desktop automation.

-The basic idea of the library is enabling windows and controls to be found by leveraging `locators` (i.e.: strings which identify how to reach some window or control) and then interacting with such elements.
+The basic idea of the library is to enable windows and controls to be found by leveraging `locators` (i.e., strings that identify how to reach some window or control) and then interacting with such elements.

-There are 3 basic abstractions in the library:
+There are three fundamental abstractions in the library:

-- `Desktop`: enables finding `WindowElement`s and interacting directly with the desktop (so, actions which aren't tied to a Window or Control can be used directly through the `Desktop`).
+- `Desktop`: enables finding `WindowElement and interacting directly with the desktop (so, actions which aren't tied to a Window or Control can be used directly through the `Desktop`).
-- `WindowElement`: enables finding `ControlElement`s and interacting with a Window.
+- `WindowElement`: enables finding `ControlElement's and interacting with a Window.
-- `ControlElement`: enables finding child `ControlElement`s and interacting with a specific Control.
+- `ControlElement`: enables finding child `ControlElement's and interacting with a specific Control.

-Note: these classes are always created by the library itself and are not expected to be subclassed or instanced directly.
+Note: The library itself always creates these classes and are not expected to be subclassed or instanced directly.

 ## Usage

 ![`robocorp-windows`](https://img.shields.io/pypi/v/robocorp-windows?label=robocorp-windows)

-> 👉 Check that you have added the dependency in your configuration, this library is not apart of the `robocorp` -package.
+> 👉 Check that you have added the dependency in your configuration; this library is not a part of the `robocop` -package.
-> - _conda.yaml_ for an automation [Task Packages](https://robocorp.com/docs/robot-structure)
+> - _conda.yaml_ for automation [Task Packages](https://robocorp.com/docs/robot-structure)
 > - _action-package.yaml_ for an automation Action Packages
 > - _requirements.txt_, _pyproject.toml_ etc. for the rest